Skip to main content

 If you’re new to Unstructured, read this note first.Before you can create a destination connector, you must first sign in to your Unstructured account:After you sign in, the Unstructured user interface (UI) appears, which you use to get your Unstructured API key.

-1. After you sign in to your Unstructured Starter account, click API Keys on the sidebar.
+1. After you sign in to your Unstructured Let’s Go, Pay-As-You-Go, or Business account, click API Keys on the sidebar.

-For a Team or Enterprise account, before you click API Keys, make sure you have selected the organizational workspace you want to create an API key for.
+For a Business account, before you click API Keys, make sure you have selected the organizational workspace you want to create an API key for.
 Each API key works with one and only one organizational workspace.
 Learn more.

 2. Click Generate API Key.